chmarsaws/realtime-web-analytics-workshop/module-2/README.md

 <details>
 <summary><strong>Review Completed Steps (expand for details) </strong></summary><p>

-You should now have data flowing through the pipeline into the **stack-name**-MetricDetails DynamoDB table based on writes completed from the **stack name**-ProcessMetricsFunction-<random> function.
+You should now have data flowing through the pipeline into the **stack-name**-MetricDetails DynamoDB table based on writes completed from the **stack name**-ProcessMetricsFunction-**random** function.
-To validate this, review the items written to **stack name**-Metrics and **stack name**-MetricDetails.
+To validate this, review the items written to the **stack name**-Metrics and **stack name**-MetricDetails DynamoDB tables.
+The MetricDetails table contains all the metric records that are emitted from the Kinesis Analytics application.
+The Metrics table contains the metadata about each metric as well as the time of most recent record in the MetricDetails table.
+You can scan the small Metrics table and use that information to make an efficient query on the MetricDetails table.

 </details>

 Note: The template **2-kinesis-analytics-module-completed.yaml** contains the changes that were manually completed in this module.
-If you update the stack with this template, the Kinesis Data Application will not be started.
-After updating the template go to Kinesis and start the WebMetricsApplication manually.
+If you did the manual steps in Module #2, **do not** run update the stack with the **2-kinesis-analytics-module-completed.yaml**.
+However, if you did not manually connect the Lambda to the Kinesis Data Stream, you can apply it as an update to your stack.
+In this case you will still need to manually start the Kinesis Analytics application.
 The custom resource helper also has a function to start the application manually but it has not been included in this workshop.

 ### Start next module